jxfuller1/Extended-QTableView/README.md

 This is a work in progress project.
 For now this only features using QTableView/QAbstractTableModel and QStyleItemDelegate to simulate checkboxes.

 I am not using QCheckBox(), but rather painting the image and manually handling the mouseclicks within the Delegate.
-Doing it this way is FARRRR more performant than adding QCheckBox() widgets in the Delegate.
+Doing it this way is FARRRR more performant than adding QCheckBox() widgets in the Delegate and can easily handle hundreds of thousands of rows.

+(getting the data to even populate the table takes longer)

 Features that I will be adding (once i figure it out):